 "Short stories and travel reports from my life adventures around the globe".

-Add to that the country’s most beautiful bookstore, the world’s 14th tallest building, a Guinness Book of Records approved river bridge, a tagline of “China’s cleanest and greenest city” and no wonder I was excited to finally be ticking Nanjing off Leighton Literature’s great to-do list.
-To find out exactly what I did with my precious five days here, have a leaf through my articles on:
+Add to that China’s most beautiful bookstore, the world’s 14th tallest building, a Guinness Book of Records approved river bridge, and no wonder I was excited to finally tick Nanjing off the Leighton Travels bucket list.
+To find out exactly what I did with my precious five days here, have a leaf through my travel articles on: